 This course provides an introduction to mathematics content and methods of teaching for K-6 teachers.
 Candidates will study the NCTM and Common Core mathematics standards, what it means to know and do mathematics and teaching through problem-based learning.
 Specific content topics include: number concepts and number sense, operations, place value, helping children master basic facts, whole-number computation, measurement, and geometry.
+Prerequisite: C- or higher in a college-level math class, 172 or higher on the math portion of PPST, or 18 or higher on the math portion of the ACT, and ED219.
 (Spring)

-Elementary Education Methods Block (EL333, EL335, EL337, EL356)
+Elementary Education Methods Block (EL333, EL335, EL337, EL356)\